 When it comes to wall treatments, you've seen plenty of different styles.
 From wainscoting to wallpaper, there are a plethora of options out there.
 But what about ceiling accents?
-It's not too often that you run into an affordable ceiling style that can create a big impression.
+An affordable painting shiplap ceiling is a popular choice to create a big impression.

 As I was designing my kids' rooms in our new home, I wanted a fun element to incorporate into each bedroom.
 With a wall mural in one room and a boho wall in another, a fun accent ceiling seemed the perfect style choice for our third bedroom.
 A stunning DIY shiplap ceiling in charcoal creates the best dramatic impact.